-What’s more, as the home of ABBA, Scandinavia’s largest pride festival and the host of several Eurovision Song Contest’s, Stockholm is arguably one of the best gay-friendly cities in Europe.
+What’s more, as the home of ABBA, Scandinavia’s largest pride festival and the host of several Eurovision Song Contest’s, Stockholm is arguably one of the most gay-friendly cities in Europe.

-Stockholm is undoubtedly one of the most liberal, open-minded countries in Europe, where tolerance of LGBT individuals is internationally acclaimed.
-It’s love of ABBA and Eurovision are just two reminders of it’s camp, colourful history.
+Stockholm is undoubtedly one of the most liberal, open-minded cities in Europe, where tolerance of LGBT individuals is internationally acclaimed.
+Its love of ABBA and Eurovision are just two reminders of it’s camp, colourful history.

 The annual Stockholm Gay Pride is perhaps the best time to visit, taking place in July and August, it’s a festival of love and hope that has become one of the biggest events in Stockholm, regularly attracting thousands of visitors each year.